Real Median Household Incomes:

 The next chart is my preferred way to show the nominal and real household income -- the percent change over time.
 Essentially I have taken the monthly series for both the nominal and real household incomes and divided them by their respective values at the beginning of 2000.
 The advantage to this approach is that it clearly quantifies the changes in both series and avoids a common distraction of using dollar amounts ("How does my household stack up?").

 Let's take a closer look at the monthly data since the end of the Great Recession.
 The adjacent chart highlights the real monthly median values since 2008.
 The right axis shows the same scale as the chart above -- the percent change from the real household income value at the start of the 21st century.
-The March 2013 median annual income ($51,320) is $25 below the previous month ($51,345).
-But actually the household experience is worse than these numbers suggest.
+The September 2013 real median annual income ($52,529) has now set an interim high, fractionally above the level first set in January 2011 and 6.8% below is 21st century high in January 2008.
+But the actual household experience is worse than these numbers suggest.
 The Sentier calculations are based on pre-tax data.
-The expiration of the 2% FICA tax puts a substantial hit on disposable household incomes.
+The expiration of the 2% FICA tax has put an additional hit on disposable household incomes.

 As the excellent data from Sentier Research makes clear, the mainstream U.S. household was struggling before the Great Recession.
-At this point, real household incomes are in significantly worse shape than they were over three years ago when the recession ended.
+At this point, real household incomes are in worse shape than they were four years ago when the recession ended.

 I'll close this update with another look at real growth, highlighting the actual monthly data points and adding a three-month moving average.
-The MA trend has been zigzagging higher since the trough in 2011, although the last two months are below the recent trend.
+The MA trend has been slowly zigzagging higher since the trough in 2011, and the latest month has risen above a virtual ceiling during the past two years.

 Check back next month for the latest update.